 Conclusion

-We have created a publicly available instruction set of vulnerable Android apps which includes 10 groups of vulnerabilities.
-Our goal is for instructors to enlist these activities in a diverse set of courses, allowing users of varying experience levels to examine, demonstrate, and repair common Android vulnerabilities.
-All course material may be found on our project website [1].
+We have created a publicly available instruction set of vulnerable Android apps which includes ten groups of vulnerabilities.
+Our goal is for instructors to adopt these activities in a diverse set of courses, allowing users of varying experience levels to examine, demonstrate, and repair common Android vulnerabilities.
+All course materials can be found on our project website [1].

 Acknowledgements

-Elements of this work are sponsored by a hidden Grant.
+Elements of this work are sponsored by a SIGCSE Special Projects Grant.

 Keywords